cangencer/hazelcast-jet/README.md

 </p>
 </div>

-# What is Hazelcast Jet?
+# What is Jet?

-[Hazelcast Jet](https://jet-start.sh/) is an open-source, in-memory, distributed stream and batch processing engine.
+[Jet](https://jet-start.sh/) is an open-source, in-memory, distributed batch and stream processing engine.
 You can use it to process large volumes of real-time events or huge batches of static datasets.
 To give a sense of scale, a single node of Jet has been proven to [aggregate 10 million events per second](https://jet-start.sh/blog/2020/08/05/gc-tuning-for-jet) with latency under 10 milliseconds.